Serving ML Models with FastAPI

 The request contract: validate at the door

-Here's a failure mode people underestimate.
-A model will happily predict on nonsense.
-Send it a latitude of 999 or a negative population and scikit-learn won't complain — it'll return a confident, meaningless number, and now you've got a bad prediction in production with no error anywhere to tell you why.
-The fix is to reject bad input before it ever reaches .predict().
+People underestimate this failure mode: a model will happily predict on nonsense.
+Send it a latitude of 999 or a negative population and scikit-learn won't complain — it will return a confident but meaningless number.
+Now you have a bad prediction in production, and no error anywhere to tell you why.
+The fix: reject bad input before it ever reaches .predict().

 Pydantic is how FastAPI does that.
-You describe the shape of a valid request once, as a class, and every incoming body is validated and type-coerced against it automatically.
-It's the same instinct as a CHECK constraint on a column, not just a NOT NULL: presence is the easy half, and the range check is what catches the 999.
-A contract enforced at the boundary, not hopefully-remembered in the handler.
+You describe the shape of a valid request once, as a class, and every incoming request body is automatically validated and converted against it.
+Think of it like a CHECK constraint on a database column, not just a NOT NULL: checking that a field exists is the easy half, and the range check is what catches the 999.
+The contract is enforced at the boundary, not left to memory inside the handler.

 # app/schemas.py